bright/new-www/content/blog/build-and-run-ios-app-tests-with-github-actions-–-2024-tutorial-with-example.md

 * [how to build and run iOS app tests locally with **Fastlane**](/blog/building-running-ios-app-test-locally-fastlane/);
 * how to upload your app to TestFlight with the usage of **GitHub Actions and Fastlane Match** (soon to be released).

+Don’t miss those tutorials!
+[Sign up for our newsletter and receive the articles in your inbox](https://bright-dev-newsletter.getresponsepages.com/).